1980 World Series: Game 4

 A beautiful Saturday afternoon was the setting for Game 4.
 The Royals jumped all over Phillies starter Larry Christenson in the bottom of the first.
-Willie Wilson doubled, George Brett tripled him in, and Willie Aikens smashed his third home run of the series.
+Willie Wilson singled and advanced to third base on an errant pickoff attempt, George Brett tripled him in, and Willie Aikens smashed his third home run of the series.
 The onslaught continued when Amos Otis doubled in Hal McRae, who had also doubled, to give the Royals a 4–0 lead right out of the gate.
 Christenson would only last 1/3 of an inning before being relieved.
 After the Phillies scored a run in the second on Larry Bowa's RBI single off Dennis Leonard, Aikens hit his second home run of the game in the bottom half and became the first player in World Series history to have a pair of two-home run games.
 The Phillies cut away at the Royals' lead on sacrifice flies by Bob Boone off Leonard in the seventh and Mike Schmidt off Dan Quisenberry in the eighth (the run charged to Leonard), but fell short as Leonard held them in check and Dan Quisenberry finished the game to help Leonard atone for his Game 1 loss.
 The Royals won 5–3 to tie the series.
 Despite the Royals victory, Game 4 is best remembered for Dickie Noles' fourth-inning brushback pitch under Brett's chin that ultimately prompted the umpires to issue warnings to each team.
 Brett told Baseball Digest in March 1998 that he had "no idea if that [brushback pitch by Noles] turned the Series around.
 All I know is we lost."
 Mike Schmidt, in his book Clearing The Bases, called it "the greatest brushback in World Series history."
 Aikens later said that he had been expecting it to happen to him, in retaliation for his two home runs.